mikaellofgren/wandra/README.md

 It displays your Signal to Noise Ratio and Received Signal Strength.<br>
 Basestation SSID and MAC-address, you can export measured data as<br>
-a csv file to import to Numbers/Excel.<br>
+a csv file to import to Numbers/Excel by rightclick the play button.<br>

 System requirements<br>
 macOS 11.0 <br>